 Disability

-We are pleased to talk to any further colleagues in classical music about what more we can collectively do to foster an inclusive culture for disabled musicians.
+We are pleased to talk to any further colleagues in classical music about what more we can collectively do foster an inclusive culture for disabled musicians.

 Workplace

-The Royal Philharmonic Society has a small working team in which everyone plays an important role.
-We work extensively in partnership with other arts and educational organisations and - as a registered charity - we engage a number of freelancers and occasionally some volunteers to help fulfil objectives.
+The RPS has a small working team in which everyone plays an important role.
+We work extensively in partnership with other arts and educational organisations and – as a registered charity – we engage a number of freelancers and occasionally some volunteers to help fulfil objectives.
 We expect all those we work with to bring a friendly and respectful ethos, and contribute to making the RPS an enjoyable and safe place to work, where what everyone contributes is listened to, recognised and valued.

 We never unlawfully discriminate in regard to employees’ protected characteristics in terms of recruitment, pay and benefits, conditions of employment, dealing with grievances and discipline, dismissal, redundancy, requests for leave and flexible working, promotion, training or other developmental opportunities.

+We do not condone or tolerate any bullying, harassment, victimisation and unlawful discrimination from colleagues or anyone with whom we work, towards other colleagues, our beneficiaries, our Members, supporters, and all others with whom we work.
 We take seriously complaints of bullying, harassment, victimisation and unlawful discrimination and follow standard grievance and disciplinary procedures as recommended by ACAS.
 Our Inclusivity Policy is closely allied to our Safeguarding Policy which can be viewed here.

 If you would like to talk to us about any aspects of our Inclusivity Policy, we are pleased to hear from you.